jamietre/iter8/README.md

 #### cast(Type)

 Convert each element to an instance of `Type`. `Type` must be a constructor, and is invoked with the element as a single constructor argument for each element in the sequence.

+A common use case for this is dealing with `[key, value]` pairs.
+Imagine a class `Kvp` that takes an array with two elements as its constructor argument, and returns an object exposing `key` and `value` properties.
+You could do things like this:

 #### map(callback(e, i), [thisArg])